dobots/workshops/jupyter/README.md

-# Getting familiar with Jupyter notebook and creating RViz in it
+# Getting familiar with Jupyter notebook and Jupyter ROS

 ## Presentation ROS in the Jupyter notebook:
 [https://vimeo.com/378683268](https://vimeo.com/378683268)